dilipthakur87/react-native-redux-todo-firebase/README.md

  **Issue Faced :** I accidently pushed my config file to git without adding it to the gitignore file.
 I tried to remove it but it still was there in the commit history.
 So I had to delete that specific file without affecting any feature changes and commit message, from git while reflecting no changes to my local file.

  **How I solved it :**
+ - Run the following command in the root directory of your project in terminal

  ```sh
  git filter-branch --force --index-filter \
   "git rm --cached --ignore-unmatch PATH-TO-YOUR-FILE-WITH-SENSITIVE-DATA" \